A Guide To Chemical Delignification

 What Causes Chemical Delignification?

-Chemical delignification can be caused by various forms of airborne chemicals attacks on timber, including:
+Chemical delignification can be caused by various forms of airborne chemical attacks on timber, including:

-• High pollution: Areas with high levels of pollution, such as industrial areas or main roads, can contain chemicals that harm timber.
+• High pollution: Areas with high levels of pollution, such as industrial areas or main roads, can contain sulfur and nitrogen oxides (SOx and NOx) from vehicle emissions and industry.
+These compounds react with water to form sulfuric acid (H2SO4) and nitric acid (HNO3), which are highly corrosive to timber.

-• Release of gas: Gases from household appliances or hot water systems in the roof can accelerate chemical delignification.
+• Release of gas: Gases from household appliances or hot water systems in the roof can accelerate chemical delignification by creating a humid and chemically reactive environment.

 When is Chemical Delignification a Structural Defect?